Network issues after update, no access to network drives

 net use j: \\SERVER01\data /persistent:no

-This example deletes all network drives before they are created, but does not permanently store the network drives in the registry, so there is no further interruption that exists with the 2004 feature update for network drives that use network shares and the SMBv1 network protocol.
+This example deletes all network drives before they are mapped, but does not permanently store the network drives in the registry, so there is no further interruption that exists with the 2004 feature update for network drives that use network shares with use the SMBv1 network protocol.

 We are sorry that this post was not useful for you!